The Private Wealth & Private Client Review: Russia

-The principal legal act aimed at anti-money laundering in Russia is Federal Law No. 115-FZ 'On Combating Money Laundering and the Financing of Terrorism' (the AML Law) which became effective on 1 February 2002.
+The principal legal act aimed at anti-money laundering in Russia is Federal Law No. 115-FZ 'On Combating Money Laundering and the Financing of Terrorism' (AML Law), which became effective on 1 February 2002.

 Outlook and conclusions

-Starting from 2015, significant changes in the Russian tax system made it more similar to worldwide practice.
-At this moment, there are some new special administrative regions that could be 'off-shore zones' in Russia.
+Starting from 2015, significant changes in the Russian tax system have made it more similar to worldwide practice.
+There are currently some new SARs that could be 'offshore zones' in Russia.
 This development could be attractive to new investors from abroad.

-Unfortunately, based on the situation with covid-19, there should now be more steps taken towards changing the Russian tax system: changing DTT with jurisdictions that are popular for Russian investors; a new rate of PIT for high wealth individuals; and new rules for the taxation of investing income.
+Because of the situation with covid-19, there should now be more steps taken towards changing the Russian tax system: changing DTTs with jurisdictions that are popular for Russian investors a new rate of PIT for high-net-wealth individuals and new rules for the taxation of investment income.

-1 Alexander Golikov is a partner and Anastasiya Varseeva is an associate at BGP Litigation.
+1 Alexander Golikov is a partner and Anastasiya Varseeva is a senior associate at BGP Litigation.